ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 ### Ideal Batteries (No Energy dissipation inside battery)

-We assume that wired=s have resistance much smaller than the load $$R$$.
+We assume that wires have resistance much smaller than the load $$R$$.
 (All voltage difference provided by the battery is applied to $$R$$)

-Conclusion: An external agent inside the battery (Not the electrostatic E filed!) forces the charge carriers to climb "the potential hill".
+Conclusion: An external agent inside the battery (Not the electrostatic E field!) forces the charge carriers to climb "the potential hill".

 ### External Forces Separate Charges